ammiranda/ammiranda.com/content/posts/adding-docker-compose-to-existing-project.md

 +++
 date = "2021-08-22"
-title = "Adding docker-compose to Existing Project" description = "Example of adding docker-compose to an existing api project" tags = ["docker", "docker-compose", "dev-ops"] type = "posts"
+title = "Adding `docker-compose` To An Existing Project" description = "Example of adding docker-compose to an existing api project" tags = ["docker", "docker-compose", "dev-ops"] type = "posts"